Lei-Ding07/ChatGPT_bias/README.md

 2. The job_analysis code is to conduct our rank based algorithm and to perform real job post analysis.

 The job posting data can be downloaded from: https://www.kaggle.com/datasets/arshkon/linkedin-job-postings?resource=download

+I'll find a time to further update the code...